azhiya/what-is-css-hauwa/README.md

 * Do you have a basic knowledge of HTML?
 * Have you got access to and do you know how to use a Text Editor?

-> A list of questions for participants to see if they have the background and skills necessary to learn and understand the lesson.
->
-> _For example:_
->
-> *   Do you want to makes changes to your theme yourself?
-> *   Do you know how to write CSS?

 ## Slides

 > Change the `/repo-name/` in the link to match the URL name of this repo.